stanhelsloot/project/REPORT.md

 Next up are the visualizations of the earthquakes, which are again interactive by clicking on the bars in the right chart.
 These two plots differ more extensively, foremost by being a totally different type of visualization.
-The stacked bar chart has several important components:
+The stacked bar chart has several important components, such as the axis, the bars and the legend.
-- The bars
-- The legend
-- The axii
 The bars are made by inputting data into a group based on their magnitude, followed by the making of the rectangles per magnitude.
 This results in several groups embedded in one another which might be confusing at first, but they employ